nyangweso-rodgers/databases-and-messaging-services/04-Working-with-Apache-Kafka/Readme.md

 ## Table Of Contents

+# Objective

+- Run a single-broker Kafka cluster in Docker via docker-compose to perform integration tests for a piece of code that involves publishing and consuming Kafka messages.

 # What is Apache Kafka?

 - Apache Kafka is an open-source distributed event streaming platform. i.e., it’s a platform widely used to work with real-time streaming data pipelines and to integrate applications to work with such streams.
 It’s mainly responsible for: